-In the United States, Dalmatians were mainly used as fire station dogs.
-They accompanied firefighters to missions and assisted them according to their needs.
+In the United States, they were mainly used as fire station dogs.
+They accompanied fire engines to missions and assisted them according to their needs.
 To this day, you will find numerous fire stations with Dalmatians as their mascots.

 Who Are Dalmatians For?